 The City of Peoria has a number of financial incentives to help business grow and create jobs.
 The state and local incentives are designed to increase investment and employment in Peoria.
 Contact the City of Peoria Economic Development Department to discuss which incentives are right for your business!

-City of Peoria – TIF District Maps & Plans
+City of Peoria – TIFs (click on names below for Maps & Plans)

 TIFs in Peoria have led to significant development, such as O’Brien Field, portions of the Riverfront redevelopment, and the Illinois Medical Center.
 It has also helped businesses like O’Brien Steel, PMP Fermentation and Plattner Orthopedics expand or locate in Peoria.